 See Schedule of Events below.

 1:45 pm - Line Up - Candidates and Escorts marching in the 2:30 pm commencement ceremony should report to Judd Theater in the Garvey Center by 1:45 pm with regalia.
-Graduate students should report to Adams Recital Hall (no escorts for graduate students) If you are involved in a reception, please arrive on time as per instructions.
+Graduate students should report to assigned Hallways following pictures and receptions. (no escorts for graduate students) If you are involved in a reception, please arrive on time as per instructions.

 2:30 pm - Commencement - Hardeman Auditorium (Doors open at 1:30 pm)

 "Students should be aware that a $100 graduation fee will be added to their student bill during the semester of their graduation.
 This fee covers the cost of their regalia (cap, gown, hood), as well as overhead expenses related to the commencement ceremony and posting their degree.
 This fee is added to all graduating students' accounts, even if they don't plan to participate in their commencement ceremony."